mohitpai/journey-optimizer.en/help/using/experience-decisioning/selection-strategies.md

 1. Click **[!UICONTROL Create]**.
 It is now ready to be used in a [decision](create-decision.md)

 ## Select a ranking method {#select-ranking-method}

+>[!CONTEXTUALHELP]
+>id="ajo_exd_strategy_ranking"
+>title="Define how to rank offers"
+>abstract="If several offers are eligible for a given selection strategy, choose the method that will select the best offer for each profile when creating a selection strategy: priority or ranking formula."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/experience-decisioning/create-decision.html" text="Create decision policies"

 If several offers are eligible for a given selection strategy, you can choose the method that will select the best offer for each profile when creating a selection strategy.
 You can rank offers by: